26 migrants sent to France while nearly 10,000 have arrived since deal

 “That was something that was never possible under the previous government.”

-Some 35,476 people have crossed the English Channel in small boats so far this year, according to PA news agency analysis of Home Office figures, putting 2025 on course to break the record for most arrivals in a single year.
+Some 35,503 people have crossed the English Channel in small boats so far this year, 33% higher than at this point in 2024, according to PA news agency analysis of Home Office figures.

-On Thursday alone, 1,075 migrants made the journey, according to provisional figures.
+On Wednesday, 1,075 migrants made the journey, with a further 27 arriving on Thursday, according to provisional data.

 Over the course of this week, 19 people were returned to France on two flights, on top of seven other deportations taking place in the last month, the Home Office said on Thursday.